Where was the Netflix’s series Dark filmed?

 Waldhotel Winden from Dark

-The Waldhotel Winden from Dark appears at the beginning of the series as a hotel in Winden, the city where most of the action happens in the series.
-It’s operated by Regina Tiedemann in the present, which would be in 2019.
-When the series evolves, and it goes back to 1953, you can see that the house belonged to the Doppler Family.
+The Waldhotel Winden from Dark appears at the beginning of the series as a hotel in Winden, the city where most of the action happens.
+It’s operated by ReginIt’sedemann in the present, which would be in 2019.
+When the series evolves and goes back to 1953, you can see that the house belonged to the Doppler Family.
 This is where Helge lives with his strict mother.

-One of my personal favorite scenes from the first season of Dark happens in the Waldhotel Winden.
-It is there that Regina Tiedemann is surprised by the arrival of a hooded stranger that asks for a room.
-A few days later, the stranger leaves the room and says that he will return soon.
-When Regina enters the room, she is surprised by the fact that the walls are covered in photographs, clippings ad notes about the people that disappeared in Winden and time travel.
+One of my favorite scenes from the first season of Dark happens in the Waldhotel Winden.
+There, Regina Tiedemann is surprised by the arrival of a hooded stranger who asks for a room.
+A few days later, the stranger leaves the room and says he will return soon.
+When Regina enters the room, she is surprised that the walls are covered in photographs, clippings, and notes about the people who disappeared in Winden and time travel.

 The exterior shots from the hotel were done at the Schloss Lanke in Brandenburg.
-Back in January of 2020, I visited the place with the fantastic guys from Alemanizando.
+In January 2020, I visited the place with the fantastic guys from Alemanizando.

 Where can we find the Waldhotel Winden from Dark_Fotostrasse_